-Chocolate drizzled coconut macaroons are cookies with the healthiest ingredients!
+Chocolate drizzled coconut macaroons are cookies with the most nutritious ingredients!
 Yes, please. 😊

 These macaroons are every coconut lovers dream cookie: a ball of crispy shredded coconut, moist and chewy on the inside, golden on the outside, sweetened with raw honey, and drizzled with decadent dark chocolate.